rajeevranjancom/rajeevranjancom/README.md

 # Introduction

-Experienced cyber security professional with over 2+ years of dedicated expertise as a SOC analyst, specializing in threat Hunting, alert monitoring, Incident Response, and client engagement.
-You have demonstrated the ability to effectively mitigate threats and safeguard organizational assets through proactive monitoring and rapid response strategies.
-You are committed to staying ahead of emerging cyber threats and continuously enhancing defensive capabilities.
+Experienced cyber security professional with over 2+ years of dedicated expertise as a SOC analyst, specializing in Threat Hunting, alert monitoring, and Incident Response, and client engagement.
+Demonstrated ability to effectively mitigate threats and safeguard organizational assets through proactive monitoring and rapid response strategies.
+Committed to staying ahead of emerging cyber threats and continuously enhancing defensive capabilities.

 ## Objective